top of page

 MELANCHOLY / VANITAS

-In this series, I reinterpret certain motifs that have been used for centuries in Vanitas and/or Melancholy paintings; skulls, drapery, flowers, glass, jewels, burning candles—and place them in a contemporary context, and each reference is also a reinterpretation.
+In this series, I reinterpret certain motifs that have been used for centuries in Vanitas and/or Melancholy paintings; skulls, drapery, flowers, glass, jewels, burning candles—and reinterpret them in a contemporary context.

-In my works, I replace the seriousness that prevails in historical works on these themes with a refined irony and a touch of “grotesque”.
-And often, a game of reflections and distortions is played, for example in Melancholy – Fontainebleau, 2025.
+In these works, I replace the seriousness that prevails in historical works with a refined irony and a touch of “grotesque”, and often, a game of reflections and distortions is played.
+See for example in Melancholy – Fontainebleau, 2025.

 bottom of page